juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 Marshal.Copy(variable, 0, pyNoSiteFlagAddr, 1); // setting Py_NoSiteFlag to 1
 ```

-I added this piece of code, compile and wowowo!!
+I added this piece of code, compile it, and wowowo!!
 I was able to execute Python using Dropbox installation files 😊

 ![image](https://user-images.githubusercontent.com/29603107/124184768-0dfca280-da88-11eb-9a39-6e9cc214019a.png)